Quaternionic hyperbolic lattices of minimal covolume: Arithmetic subgroups in

 \subsection{The classification of lattices}

 Let $\G$ be an admissible $k$-group, and let $\O_k$ denote the ring of integers in $k$.
 By the Theorem of Borel and Harish-Chandra, any subgroup $\Gamma \subset \G(\R)$ that is commensurable with $\G(\O_k)$ (for some embedding $\G \subset \GL_N$) is a lattice in $\Sp(n,1)$.
 Such a subgroup is called \emph{arithmetic}.
-The work of Margulis has shown that nonarchimedean superrigidity for $\Sp(n,1)$ (later proved by Gromov and Schoen) implies the arithmeticity of any lattice in $\Sp(n,1)$, i.e., any lattice in $\Sp(n,1)$ can be constructed as an arithmetic subgroup, as above.
+The work of Margulis \cite{Ma} has shown that superrigidity for $\Sp(n,1)$ (later proved by Gromov and Schoen \cite{GS} in the nonarchimedean case, and Corlette \cite{Co} in the archimedean) implies the arithmeticity of any lattice in $\Sp(n,1)$, i.e., any lattice in $\Sp(n,1)$ can be constructed as an arithmetic subgroup, as above.
 A pair $(k, \G)$ with $\G$ admissible determines exactly one commensurability classes of lattices in $\Sp(n,1)$ (up to conjugacy); see \cite[Prop.~2.5]{PraRap09}.
 We will say that the lattices $\Gamma$ in such a commensurability classes are \emph{defined over $k$}.
 Moreover, with Corollary~\ref{cor:G-determines-D} we see that the defining $k$-algebra $D$ of $\G$ is an invariant of the commensurability class.
 We take over the terminology, and say that that $D$ is the \emph{defining algebra} of $\Gamma$.
 Conversely, by Proposition \ref{prop:D-determines-h}, the pair $(k,D)$ uniquely determines the commensurability class.

-\begin{prop}[Compactness criterion] A lattice $\Gamma \subset \Sp(n,1)$ is nonuniform if and only if it is defined over $\Q$. \end{prop} \begin{proof} This is specialization of Godement's compactness criterion, which asserts that an arithmetic subgroup of $\G$ semisimple is nonuniform in $\G(k\otimes_\Q \R)$ if and only if $\G$ is isotropic.
+\begin{prop}[Compactness criterion] A lattice $\Gamma \subset \Sp(n,1)$ is nonuniform if and only if it is defined over $\Q$. \end{prop} \begin{proof} This is specialization of Godement's compactness criterion, which asserts that an arithmetic subgroup of $\G$ semisimple is nonuniform in $\G(k\otimes_\Q \R)$ if and only if $\G$ is $k$-isotropic.
 If $k \neq \Q$, an admissible $k$-group $\G$ has a compact factor $\G(k_v)$ for some $v \in \Vi$, so that $\G$ cannot be isotropic.
 Let $k=\Q$, and let $\G = \U(V, h)$ admissible defined over $\Q$.
-Then $\G$ is isotropic when $(V, h)$ is, and by \cite[Theorem~1.1.1]{Schar85} this happens exactly when its trace form $q_h$ (which is a quadratic form over $\Q$ in $4(n+1)$ variables) is isotropic.
+Then $\G$ is isotropic when $(V, h)$ is, and by \cite[Theorem 10.1.1]{Schar85} this happens exactly when its trace form $q_h$ (which is a quadratic form over $\Q$ in $4(n+1)$ variables) is isotropic.
 Then $\G$ is isotropic by \cite[Cor.~5.7.3 (iii)]{Schar85}. \end{proof}

 We will describe in Sect.~\ref{sec:stabilizers-lattices} a concrete way to construct arithmetic subgroups in $\Sp(n,1)$.